113ll3/Ibmclouddocscli/index.md

   ```
   {: codeblock}

   If your credentials are rejected, you might be using a federated ID.
+To log in with a federated ID, use the `--sso` flag.
 See [Logging in with a federated ID](/docs/iam/login_fedid.html#federated_id) for more details.
   {: tip}

 2. To use Cloud Foundry services, target an org and space.